awsdocs/aws-private-ca-user-guide/doc_source/ca-hierarchy.md

 ## Planning the structure of a CA hierarchy<a name="ca-layers"></a>

 In general, your CA hierarchy should reflect the structure of your organization\.
-Aim for a *depth* \(that is, number of CA levels\) no greater than necessary to delegate administrative and security roles\.
+Aim for a *path length* \(that is, number of CA levels\) no greater than necessary to delegate administrative and security roles\.
 Adding a CA to the hierarchy means increasing the number of certificates in the certification path, which increases validation time\.
-Keeping the depth to a minimum also reduces the number of certificates sent from the server to the client when establishing trust\.
-A smaller depth also decreases the amount of work that a client performs to validate an end\-entity certificate\.
+Keeping the path length to a minimum also reduces the number of certificates sent from the server to the client when validating an end\-entity certificate\.

-In theory, a root CA, which has no [path\-length parameter](#length-constraints), can authorize any depth of subordinate CAs\.
+In theory, a root CA, which has no \([pathLenConstraint](PcaTerms.md#terms-pathlength) parameter\), can authorize unlimited levels of subordinate CAs\.
 A subordinate CA can have as many child subordinate CAs as are allowed by its internal configuration\.
 ACM Private CA managed hierarchies support CA certification paths up to five levels deep\.

 Well designed CA structures have several benefits:
 + Separate administrative controls for different organizational units